robole/artifice/readme.md

 ## Witchin' masks

+A Halloween themed design with animated bats and a transmuting cat.

-A halloween themed design.
-Animated images can be used as a mask to create an animated element, and you can apply custom styles to the element to create interesting sillohoutes.
+Animated images can be used as a mask to create an animated element, and you can apply custom styles to the element to create interesting silhouettes.

 https://github.com/robole/artifice/assets/3703647/1fd4a497-7f49-432e-a6b6-567190e9961c

+Chrome still requires that you use prefixed mask properties for this to work!
+[Interop 2023](https://web.dev/interop-2023/) is meant to sort this out soon..

+You can check out the [codepen](https://codepen.io/robjoeol/full/QWzZWzr).

 See ["witchin-masks" folder](/witchin-masks/) for code.